International Civil Defence Organization

 The International Civil Defence Organization (ICDO) is an intergovernmental organization with the objective to contribute to the development by States of structures ensuring the protection and assistance of population and safeguarding property and the environment from natural or man-made disasters.

-These structures are generally known as civil protection, civil defence, civil safety and are all concerned with the management of emergency situations.
+These structures are generally known as civil protection, civil defence, civil safety, civil defense corps and are all concerned with the management of emergency situations.
 The ICDO federates the national structures established by States for this purpose with the aim of favoring cooperation and mutual solidarity between them.

 The International Civil Defence Organization was founded in 1931.
-It has 60 member states, 16 observer states and 23 affiliated members.
+It has 61 member states, 16 observer states and 23 affiliated members.

 History

 The creation of the Association

 In 1931, retired Surgeon General Dr. Georges Saint-Paul founded the Association “Les Lieux de Genève” in Paris.
 It was an association dedicated to the protection of civilians and historic monuments in armed conflict situations.
 It was a revolutionary idea.
 Until that time, no one had thought about the collateral damage caused to civilians in armed conflicts.
 Focusing on the protection of the civilian population was an avant-garde idea.
 Over time, war would increasingly impact civilian life.
 Indeed, the International Committee of the Red Cross estimates that as many as 97% of the victims of any armed conflict are civilians.

 Frightened by the prospect of future wars and aware of what doctors owe to peace, he campaigned for the Red Cross to cover not only ambulances and hospitals in the future, but also for certain places, demarcated in advance, declared and marked on maps where children, the elderly and women could take refuge from the bombing and gas.
 Today, these areas are called human corridors.